 The family of atomically thin two-dimensional materials which emerged in 2004 with the isolation of graphene \citep{novoselov2004, novoselov2005, zhang2005}, now includes materials with diverse optical properties ranging from dielectrics to metals with anisotropy or hyperbolicity in the terahertz to mid-infrared spectral range \cite{xia2014, wang2020, low2017, basov2016}.
 In addition to the steady growth in the 2D materials library, there has been great progress on the fabrication of high quality van der Waals heterostructures \cite{geim2013, liu2020d, pizzocchero2016}, control of twist angle between stacked layers \cite{frisenda2018, du2021}, and modulation of Drude weight via doping up to maximum carrier concentration of $10^{14}$ cm$^{-2}$ \cite{rizzo2020}.\\

-In this work we focus on non-depolarizing polarization transformers, i.e. those which can be described via Jones matrix \citep{lu1994}.
+The previous works on hetero-stack twisted 2D materials has been exclusively on \textit{near-field} polaritonic optics \cite{hu2020, chen2020}.
+Here, however, we will explore their potential for polarization control in the \textit{far-field}.
+We focus on non-depolarizing polarization transformers, i.e. those which can be described via Jones matrix \citep{lu1994}.
 We show that stacking of twisted anisotropic 2D materials, even in its homogenous form without any patterning, allows for facile realization of diverse optical polarization transformers.
 Herein, both \textit{anisotropy} and \textit{twist} are key ingredients breaking the rotational and mirror symmetries, which in turn allows for a free-form Jones matrix which can be selectively tuned via controlled twisting and stacking order.
 We theoretically demonstrate how electrostatic doping can give the stack an unprecedented ability to toggle between functionalities via tuning the eigen-spectrum and eigen-polarization of the Jones matrix.\\

 \textit{Mathematical Preliminaries} -- The Jones matrix of an optical element provides a full description of the polarization changes that a beam of light undergoes as it passes through the element.
 The Jones matrix in its general form can be written as \citep{gutierrezvega2020a, gutierrezvega2020b}: